NarendraVarma87/DSA/README.md

 # DSA

-The Basic algorithms (searching and sorting) and java 8 features Which are important for freshers to clear interviews.
+The Basic data structures and algorithms and java 8 features Which are important for freshers to clear interviews.

+Here we go with stack, queue, searching and sorting algorithms and java 8 features that are Bifunction, Foreach, Lambda, Optional Class, Stream Api etc.